wevertonbruno/EvolveNeuralNetwork/README.md

 # EvolveNeuralNetwork
-Creating an evolutionary neural network for future projects.
+Creation of an evolutionary neural network for future projects.